remitoudic/ERP_Flow/README.md

 ## 🏗️ System Architecture

-Our platform is engineered for **Durable Intelligence**—ensuring visual layout simplicity on the outside, and bulletproof transactional resilience on the inside.
+Our platform is engineered for **Durable Intelligence**—ensuring visual layout simplicity on the outside, and bulletproof transactional resilience on the inside

 ```
                   ┌────────────────────────────────────────┐